Reap the benefits of yoga by trying our recommended classes. You’ll need an EkhartYoga membership to give them a go… but becoming a member is easy!

 9. Yoga helps you to be more mindful

 Mindfulness is a buzz word at the moment and – with all the apps, downloads, classes and CDs – has become a billion dollar business.
 Mindfulness, however, doesn’t have to mean meditating for long periods of time, and it doesn’t have to be something profound that’s difficult to keep up.
 Being mindful just means paying a little more attention to each action you do, allowing you to be more present, aware and alive in each moment.
 Better to be mindful than mind-full…

 The skin is one of the first places in the body to display signs of stress and nutrient deficiency.
 By practicing a combination of some of the more calming aspects of yoga, such as Pranayama and meditation, as well as an active yoga practice, the body and all its systems receive better circulation, and the reduced stress levels can even help reduce conditions like acne and eczema.

 - Clear and cleanse with Afke’s class, Breathe and free the mind.

 Having a little time for yourself is extremely important – particularly for those who spend their lives caring for others.
 Giving to others is a vital aspect of life, and helps us feel more connected to the world around us.
 However, in order to give, we have to be full first.
 As Gandhi (and Jimi Hendrix) said “If you want to change the world, change yourself first”.

 - Need some time to reconnect with yourself?
-Try this You time meditation with Esther Teule.
+Try this Moments of self-care practice with José de Groot.